Top China paper says U.S., Russia playing Cold War game in Syria

 The People's Daily said nobody should stand by while Syria becomes a proxy war, and efforts to reach a peaceful settlement to the crisis should not slacken.

-"The international community, especially large countries with much influence, must fully recognize the critical, urgent necessity to reach a political solution to the Syria issue," it said.
+"The international community, especially large countries with much influence, must fully recognise the critical, urgent necessity to reach a political solution to the Syria issue," it said.

 The commentary was published under the pen name "Zhong Sheng", meaning "Voice of China", often used to give views on foreign policy.